Frontend Architecture

 1. Purpose

-This document is the source of truth for how the frontend is organized today.
+This document is the authoritative source of truth for how the frontend is organized.
+Every rule here is mandatory — not a suggestion.

 It defines: